farhanadil1/CVCraft/Readme.md

 This project, **CVCraft**, is shared for learning, portfolio development, and personal projects.
 You are welcome to **explore, adapt, and learn** from the code and design for educational or personal use.

-Commercial use or redistribution without permission is **not allowed**.
 For collaboration, references, or permissions, feel free to reach out.

 > *Shared to inspire learning, creativity, and professional growth.*